fahimtech/PQSI-Digital/README.md

 # PQSI-Digital

-PQSI is Ionic with Angular Hybrid Application
+PQSI is a Ionic with Angular Hybrid Application

 Follow below step instruction to run this app.